Skip to content

 If ds contained t_surf then the returned dataset would contain t_surf as a function of the variables time and location with each value of location corresponding to a specific (lat, lon) combination.
 For the original ds, it would be a function of time, lat and lon.

-This is inspired from a stack overflow post.
+This is inspired by a stack overflow post.

 Parameters: